henomis/umbra/README.md

 - **Ephemeral providers**: Anonymous paste services may expire or delete data without notice
 - **No guarantees**: Provider availability and data persistence are not guaranteed
 - **Maintain backups**: Always keep additional copies of important files
+- **Provider independence**: Umbra is not affiliated with any paste service providers — users must comply with each provider's terms of service

 Umbra repurposes paste services for unintended use cases.
 While the cryptography is sound, the storage layer is inherently temporary and experimental.